 At the end of the preparation stage, the geometry should be a clean, watertight solid.
 It can be uploaded in different formats such as .stp/.step, .stl, .iges or .brep, but the recommended one is .stp/.step because it is more stable than other formats.

 Mesh generation is a crucial step in the CFD workflow.
 It divides the physical domain into a finite number of discrete regions called control volumes or cells.
 The numerical solution is calculated in these individual cells by solving the governing fluid flow equations inside.
 How the mesh should be refined depends on the specific problem.
 For example, care must be taken to ensure that areas with large changes in fluid properties are adequately refined.
 In this respect, the physics of the problem helps.
 Make an intuitive guess of the flow profile and then refine the areas of the large gradients.
 Always start with a coarse mesh and then gradually refine the mesh for the specific areas.
 Keep the mesh size as small as possible within accuracy limits.

 The simulation model is selected based on the physics of the problem.
 The first step is to select the simulation type (incompressible, compressible, natural convection, etc.).
 Once the simulation type is selected, set the other physical problem parameters.
 For example, if you want to calculate the effects of turbulence on the fluid flow, set turbulence as a parameter, or, in contrast, set it to laminar if you want to neglect the effects of turbulence on the fluid flow.
-If the fluid flow is time-dependent, you can choose the transient setting and if you need a solution which is independent of time, selecting the steady state option would be best.
+If the fluid flow is time-dependent, you can choose the transient setting and if you need a solution that is independent of time, selecting the steady-state option would be best.

 Now we have to provide the material properties, initial conditions, and boundary conditions.
 Assign the material properties to the fluid.
-One of the most important parts of setting up a numerical simulation is giving the initial and boundary conditions.
-Numerical simulations are based on solving the partial differential equations on the given domain, and these equations require the initial and boundary conditions—depending on the problem type—to be well posed.
+One of the most important parts of setting up a numerical simulation is giving initial and boundary conditions.
+Numerical simulations are based on solving the partial differential equations on the given domain, and these equations require the initial and boundary conditions—depending on the problem type—to be well-posed.